efrancswitzerland/efranc/README.md

 ----------------

 eFranc is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 30 seconds block targets
  - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins
+ - ~420 million total coins

 The rest is the same as Bitcoin.
  - 50 coins per block